cledic/cortex-a9/README.md

 # DEBUG the software
 To debug I use `make dqemu` and, on a second bash shell, I run: `arm-linux-gnueabihf-gdb -se bin/kernel.elf -x gdb_cmd.txt`.
-At this point, I set a breakpoint and issue the `c` command to `continue`.
+At this point, I set a breakpoint with the `b 77` comamnd, and issue the `c` command to `continue`.
 Then I use the `si` command to `step-into`.
 The GDB is configured to show the assembler line.

 ![alt text](https://github.com/cledic/cortex-a9/blob/master/neon_docs/cortex-a9_qemu_gdb.PNG "How run gdb with qemu")